What is limitation of liability and why is it important?

-Before entering into any contract it is essential to assess your needs, by considering the answers to a few important questions, such as:
+Before entering into any contract, it's essential to assess your needs.
+Consider the answers to a few important questions such as:

-- The losses you are prepared to compensate without limit – these might include death, personal injury, or fraud
+● The losses you are prepared to compensate without limit.
+These might include death, personal injury or fraud, for example.

-- The losses each party wishes to cap – this could include what the losses are and what the cap will be.
+● The losses each party wishes to cap.
+This section should include what these losses are and specify what the cap will be.

-- The losses excluded – these outline the losses each party is not prepared to accept liability for.
-Bear in mind that personal injury and death can never be included here, and any clause that tries to include these will not be enforceable by law.
+● The losses excluded.
+These outline the losses each party is not prepared to accept liability for.
+Personal injury and death can never be included here.
+Any clause that tries to deny liability for these isn’t legally binding.

 Need some help?